influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

 ## Authenticate API requests

-{{% cloud-name %}} requires each API request to be authenticated with an [API token](/influxdb/cloud-serverless/admin/tokens/).
+{{% product-name %}} requires each API request to be authenticated with an [API token](/influxdb/cloud-serverless/admin/tokens/).
 With the InfluxDB v1 API, you can use API tokens in InfluxDB 1.x username and password schemes or in the InfluxDB v2 `Authorization: Token` scheme.